-Smart phones including the iPad use the cache technology to improve user experience.
+Smart phones including the iPad use the cache technology to improve internet laoding speed.
 Users can easily access previously visited pages quickly as well as fill forms they’ve filled in before, making the experience faster.
 Cache is not limited to Safari or any browsing app for the matter, but to all apps.
-That’s why you’ll see an app like Twitter taking up to times five of its app size.
-Now imagine the effect of two, three or more apps occupying that amount of space on your device along with what Safari is already occupying.
-Simply put, caches need to be emptied often and this post will show you how at no cost to you.
+That’s why you’ll see an app like Twitter taking up to five times of its app size.

-2 Simple & Free Methods to Clear iPad Safari Caches
+2 Simple & Free Methods to Clear Safari Cache iPad

-First we will go through the steps that you can follow in order to clear cache Safari on iPad through iOS Settings App.
+First we will go through the steps that you can follow in order to clear cache Safari iPad/iPhone through iOS Settings App.

 Step 1: Launch the "Settings" app on your iPad through the home screen.

 Step 2: Scroll down the menu and select "Safari".